Russian Surveillance Plane Accidentally Shot Down By Syrian Forces, Moscow Says

 "At the same time Russian air control radar systems detected rocket launches from the French frigate Auvergne which was located in that region," the Russian ministry said in a statement, but a French military spokesman denied the warship had any involvement in the shooting down of the Russian plane.

+3. During the strike against the target in Latakia, the Russian plane that was then hit was not within the area of the operation.

+4. The Syrian anti-air batteries fired indiscriminately and from what we understand, did not bother to ensure that no Russian planes were in the air.— Israel Defense Forces (@IDFSpokesperson) September 18, 2018

 Syrian state media reported that Latakia came under attack at about the same time that the Il-20 disappeared as it was heading for a nearby Russian airbase.
-Syrian media says Syrian air defense batteries responded to "enemy missiles."
+Syrian media say Syrian air defense batteries responded to "enemy missiles."

 Russia's TASS news agency quoted the ministry as saying the plane was about 20 miles off the Syrian coast in the Mediterranean Sea when it went down.